helloSystem/docs/developer/specifications.md

 This list is not exhaustive.

-## Conventions devloped for use in helloSystem
+## Conventions developed for use in helloSystem

 These conventions cover technologies that are embraced for being used in helloSystem and applications running on it.